RubixML/Colors/README.md

 # Color Clusterer
 An unsupervised learning problem that involves clustering 10 different base colors generated on the fly using Rubix ML [Generators](https://docs.rubixml.com/en/latest/datasets/generators/api.html).
-Our objective is to generate a synthetic training and testing set that we'll use to train and test a [Gaussian Mixture](https://docs.rubixml.com/en/latest/clusterers/gaussian-mixture.html) clusterer.
+Our objective is to generate a synthetic training and testing set that we'll use to train and test a [K Means](https://docs.rubixml.com/en/latest/clusterers/k-means.html) clusterer.

 - **Difficulty**: Easy
-- **Training time**: < 1 Minute
+- **Training time**: Seconds
-- **Memory needed**: < 1G
+- **Memory needed**: 1G

 ## Installation
 Clone the repository locally using [Git](https://git-scm.com/):